PierfrancescoSoffritti/android-youtube-player/README.md

 Remember that this behavior is against [YouTube terms of service](https://developers.google.com/youtube/terms/api-services-terms-of-service), therefore if you decide to allow background playback you won't be able to publish your app on the Play Store.

-Use this functionality only if you plan to build the app for your self or if you plan to distribute it through different channels.
+Use this functionality only if you plan to build the app for personal use or if you plan to distribute it through different channels.

 ### minSdk
 The minSdk of the library is 17.
 [At this point in time](https://developer.android.com/about/dashboards/index.html) it doesn't make much sense for new apps to support older versions of Android.